spencertipping/tau/README.md

 ## TODOs
++ Shell-out Ψ2
-1. Port GL to a shared library (native + wasm, with platform-appropriate wrappers)
++ Port GL to a shared library (native + wasm, with platform-appropriate wrappers)
-2. Add OT Ψs to σ
++ Add OT Ψs to σ
-3. Add η serialization/streaming
-4. WASM websocket client
++ WASM websocket client
-5. HTTP websocket server
++ HTTP websocket server
-6. Static file server
++ Static file server
-7. HTTP authentication
++ HTTP authentication
++ SQLite interop Ψ
-8. Formalize/test Λ scheduling system; right now there are probably some edge cases involving CPU blocking and Θ races
++ Formalize/test Λ scheduling system; right now there are probably some edge cases involving CPU blocking and Θ races

 **Q:** do we want to write compute-heavy Ψs in π, or in C++?
 Probably C++, but π has some side advantages like much lower compile times.

+**Q:** what should OTs be able to synchronize?
+All η values?
+That would be pretty killer.

 ## Scratch tests